learn-co-students/mod-3-mock-code-challenge-nyc01-seng-ft-07-mod-3-mock-code-challenge-nyc01-seng-ft-071320-1598967860/README.md

 add click listener to the edit button of each dog tr
     if e.target matches '.edit-dog'
-        e.preventDefault() actually don't need this for button element set form["name"].value equal to the parent of the parent of e.target play with in console to check
+        e.preventDefault() actually don't need this for button element declare const to select form
+        set form["name"].value equal to the appropriate child of the parent of the parent of e.target play with in console to check
-            if works, do the same for form["breed"].value if works, do the same for form["sex"].value make a function called populateEditField that does all this and returns the dog's id from the dataset.id of the parent of the parent of e.target set a variable for dogId equal to the function make sure this variable is declared so that it's within scope to use for the dogEdit function if e.target matches the submit of #dog-form e.preventDefault()
+            if works, do the same for form["breed"].value if works, do the same for form["sex"].value make a function called populateEditField that does all this and returns the dog's id from the dataset.id of the parent of the parent of e.target

+        set form.dataset.dogId equal to the dog row's dataset.id if e.target matches the submit button of #dog-form e.preventDefault()
-        set the values of the form fields to an object called editDogObj set a configObj with method of "PATCH", headers key, and body key with JSON.stringify of editDogObj call dogEdit function which takes the above objects and the dog's id as arguments
+        set the values of the form fields to an object called editDogObj set a configObj with method of "PATCH", headers key, and body key with JSON.stringify of editDogObj call dogEdit function which takes configObj as argument
             dogEdit:
                 sends post request to interpolated string of url with id argument in second .then: